Ayrshire Scotland -

 River as far as Quebec City.
 Then overland

-by train - to Windsor Ontario, through Toronto
+by train - to finally to arrive at

-Erie lay to the east and Lake Huron to the
+the east lay Lake Erie and Lake Huron to the

 north.
 Across the border were the northern